 There’s no singular answer.
 Choose the browser based on the use case.

-However, open-source developers may prefer using Chromium if they choose to often modify the source code.
+- However, open-source developers may prefer using Chromium if they choose to modify the source code often.
 A major advantage is that Chromium allows Linux distributions that need open-source software to package a browser almost identical to Chrome.
 Linux distributors can also use Chromium as the default web browser in place of Firefox.

-Make the choice after careful and extensive analyses of what the browser is required for.
-Since Chrome and Chromium can be operated at the same time, it is also possible to split requirements and execute functions on the browser which is most suited to them.
+Make the choice after careful and extensive analyses of what the browser requires.
+Since Chrome and Chromium can be operated simultaneously, it is possible to split requirements and execute functions on the browser most suited to them.